Food-as-Medicine • Cardiometabolic Care

 Why This Matters for Clinicians

-Physicians are often the front door for addressing diet quality and food insecurity.
+Physicians are often the first point of contact for addressing diet quality and food insecurity.

-This modeling supports prescribing produce—especially when paired with dietitian support—as both clinically sensible and financially rational at scale.
+This modeling supports prescribing produce—especially when paired with dietitian support—as both clinically sound and financially sustainable at scale.

 Expect rising payer interest in produce prescription benefits.